UlisseWolf/Five_Nights_at_Freddy_News_Ticket_SC4/README.md

 Once this is done select the .lua file and press open.

-After you have done this procedure you have to press yes at the information window where there is this step “No Entry Selected.
-Append to End? “ and then an Unknown file appears with the exact TGI and LUA code.
+After you have done this procedure you have to press yes at the information window where there is this step *No Entry Selected.
+Append to End?* and then an Unknown file appears with the exact TGI and LUA code.

 Save the new file and reopen it to get the LUA file instead of Unknown